-In addition, the Brussels Commission administers the Fulbright-Schuman Program in European Union affairs.
-The program is co-financed by the Directorate-General for Education and Culture of the European Commission and the U.S. State Department.
+The Commission in Brussels also administers the Fulbright-Schuman Program.
+The program, co-financed by the Directorate-General for Education and Culture of the European Commission and the U.S. State Department, funds graduate and post-graduate study, research, and lecture proposals in the field of U.S.-EU relations, EU policy, or EU institutions for interested American and EU citizens.
 Through this program, American professors and advanced graduate students may travel to EU Member States for study or research on topics relating to EU affairs or US-EU relations.
-At the same time, academics, professionals and policy makers from the EU may pursue similar courses of study, research or lecturing at American colleges and universities.
+Academics, professionals and policy makers from European Union member states may pursue similar courses of study, research, or lecturing at American colleges and universities.
 This is the only Fulbright program at the Brussels Commission that is open to citizens of all EU member states.
-All proposals must relate to European Union affairs or US-EU relations Fulbright-Schuman Program.
+Please see the website of the Fulbright-Schuman Program for more information.

 The Commission’s Advising Center is part of EducationUSA, a global network of more than 450 information centers throughout the world.
 Our Advising Center offers information about undergraduate and graduate level studies, professional programs and intensive English courses.
 In addition to maintaining a large collection of materials from U.S. institutions, we also produce guide books that help prospective students understand the American higher education system, admissions requirements, application procedures and financial aid options.
 To assist students with their preparations, we supply registration bulletins and practice materials for standardized tests, as well as reference books and writing guides for college applications.
 The Commission’s Advising Center is open to individuals of all nationalities who are living or working in the European community.
 For opening hours and a complete list of services, please visit the EducationUSA Advising Center page.

 Brussels College Night is an initiative of the Fulbright Commission’s EducationUSA Advising Center.
 The primary purpose of Brussels College Night is to help secondary school students and families learn about higher education opportunities in the United States.